davidtchiu/davidtchiu.github.io/teaching/cs161/hwk5.loops/index.md

 ##### Part II: Nested Loop Problems
 Let's try our hand at writing some nested loops.
 Remember that there's a formula to writing doubly-nested loops.
 You should always be thinking 2-dimensionally.
 For the problems below, first figure out how many "rows" (height) you need (incurred in the Outer Loop).
 Then figure out what you need to do for each "row."
 (Inner Loop)

 5. (Mild) Write a method, `hollowSquare`, that accepts an integer `n`, and prints a hollow square of dimension `n`.
 To draw a hollow square, you just need to make sure that you only print the first and final `*` if you're not printing out the first or last rows!
 This problem requires you to write nested loops even though you can solve it without one.
 The outer loop should control the number of rows.
 The inner loop: For each row, print `*` for the first and last rows, and print `*` for the first and last columns of other rows, with spaces in between.
-(Hint: You might start by writing a nested loop to print a solid square filled with only asterisks first.)
+(Hint: You might start by writing a nested loop that prints a solid square filled with only asterisks first.)

     Here's what I would expect to see if your method is working properly.